Businesses and Employers: COVID-19

 Under Occupational Safety and Health Administration (OSHA) laws, employers will continue to be responsible for providing a safe and healthy workplace free from recognized hazards likely to cause death or serious physical harm.
-For additional employer resources on these obligations, visit:
+For additional employer resources on these obligations or inquiries about OSHA Emergency Temporary Standards, visit:

 - Minnesota Department of Labor and Industry: Updates related to COVID-19

 - OSHA Protecting Workers: Guidance on Mitigating and Preventing the Spread of COVID-19 in the Workplace

 MDH and CDC have issued several guidance documents for employers.